Interdisciplinary Summer School on Precision Forestry Using LiDAR Technology 2025

 Target Audience

-3DForEcoTech COST Action, in collaboration with EFI, organises this summer school for PhD candidates and postdocs from a variety of research fields focusing on precision forestry.
+3DForEcoTech COST Action, in collaboration with EFI and IUFRO, organises this summer school for PhD candidates and postdocs from a variety of research fields focusing on precision forestry.
 We have around 20 places available for this summer school.
 Check out some impressions of the 2023 edition in Ljubljana, Slovenia here; of the 2022 edition in Helsinki, Finland here.

 How to apply?